iainctduncan/photobot/docs/installation_manual.md

 ### Installation Script Overview
 - You should be able to answer yes to all of these questions the first time, except for questions about what type of camera(s) you are using
 - If something goes wrong, you can re-run the script.
 Just be mindful that any step you have already completed, you should say no to the second time.
+- If you are using a USB (Canon) camera, your camera will be tested during the install
 ## Setting up a PTZ Network (Lorex etc) Camera
 - Plug the camera into your network, using either a standard ac/dc power adapter, or a power over ethernet adaptor to provide power.
 - Edit the lorex config file: